 - IDENTIFY DEVICE information (also available for hard disk drives and non-Intel SSDs)

-Intel® SATA Solid-State Drive Firmware Update Tool
+Intel® Solid-State Drive Firmware Update Tool

 - Be sure to back up your data before updating the firmware.
 The firmware update process is done entirely at your own risk.
 Before attempting to update the firmware, back up or make copies of all important files.
 If the Intel SSD firmware update process is interrupted, your Intel SSD may not function properly and you may lose some of your data.